Table of Contents

 Who Is a Good Candidate for Shockwave Therapy?

-You might be a good fit if:
+You may be a strong candidate if:

 Choosing Your Next Step